 The PROFINET option enables the IND570 terminal to communicate to PROFINET enabled Programmable Logic Controllers (PLCs) through direct connection to the PROFINET network at 100 MBPS speed.
 This solution consists of an internal module and internal software to implement the data exchange.

 7.2.
 PROFINET Interface

-The part # of the IND570 PROFINET option kit (version D) is 30260484 and the part # of the IND570 PROFINET option kit (version C) is 30861289.
+The part # of the IND570 PROFINET option kit is 30260484.
 Figure 7-1 and Figure 7-2 show a PROFINET module and its components.